ctschroeder/tutorials/add-omeka-items-chd.md

 Omeka is one of the most popular programs designed to create digital archives.
 Programmers, academics, and librarians at George Mason University created it and maintain it.

-Most of the sites you visited in class for this unit used Omeka!
+Some of the sites you visited in class for this unit used Omeka!

 The creators of Omeka maintain robust [documentation for Omeka online](https://omeka.org/classic/docs/).
 You can also visit an online [showcase of projects using Omeka](https://omeka.org/classic/showcase/).